McConnell throws cold water on Dems' proposed 1/6 Commission

 “We could do something narrow that looks at the Capitol, or we could potentially do something broader to analyze the full scope of the political violence problem in this country,” McConnell added.
 “We cannot land at some artificial, politicized halfway point.”

-McConnell’s comments underscore the steep challenge Democrats face if they hope — as Pelosi suggests — to recreate the spirit of the 9/11 Commission, a bipartisan review of the 2001 terrorist attacks that's considered a model for intensive after-action reviews of nationally significant moments.
+McConnell’s comments underscore the steep challenge Democrats face if they hope to recreate the spirit of the 9/11 Commission, a bipartisan review of the 2001 terrorist attacks that's considered a model for intensive after-action reviews of nationally significant moments.
 Lawmakers have proposed similar “9/11 commissions” for the onset of Covid in America.

+House Majority Leader Steny Hoyer (D-Md.) pushed back on McConnell’s statements, arguing that Pelosi does not want the commission to be focused on defending former President Donald Trump “or others who may have been involved or who may have been perpetrators themselves.”

+“We've had a deterioration in the ability of members to work together without partisan considerations,” Hoyer added.
+“I think she wants to make sure that does not undermine the ability to get to the bottom of what happened and getting recommendations as to what steps need to be taken.”

 McConnell’s remarks come as two Senate committees are pressing on with a joint bipartisan investigation into the security failures that allowed a pro-Trump mob to breach the Capitol while lawmakers were certifying Joe Biden’s Electoral College victory.